 The term deprivation of liberty relates to Article 5 of the Human Rights Act 1998, the right to liberty and security.
 In March 2014, the Supreme Court published a landmark ruling, with an 'acid test' to help determine when a person is being deprived of their liberty.
-This asks two questions:
+This asks 2 questions:

 - Is the person subject to continuous supervision and control?